MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 ## Next steps

-The following guidance might be helpful to you when you implement this pattern:
+The following resources might be helpful to you when you implement this pattern:

 - [A sample that demonstrates this pattern, on GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/priority-queue).